asifaly/adorable-broccoli-8f72c/src/pages/index.md

     background_color: secondary
   - type: features_section
     features:
+      - title: >-
-      - title: '"When everything is online, its great to see a STEM education company '
+          "When everything is online, its great to see a STEM education company trying to change the status-quo to
         subtitle: 'Brandon Guidelines, Sr. Design Manager at Company'
         image: images/brandon-guidelines.png
         media_position: right